 The tree swing looked tempting, but then Alan arrived with the car and our gear.
 Time to get the tent up before it got dark.
 The wind was really picking up too.

 Boiler on, add some hot water and dinner was served at nearly 10pm.
-Sadly, I never got time to write about my day in my new journal my work colleague gave me.
+Sadly I never got time to write about my day in my new journal my work colleague gave me.
+I was exhausted.

 My next post will be walking from Sannox to Lochranza 9 miles/14.5 km.